Clay Township, Hamilton County, Indiana

 Clay Township is one of nine townships in Hamilton County, Indiana, United States.
-As of the 2010 census, its population was 83,293 and it contained 32,375 housing units.
-With the annexation of Home Place, Indiana, Carmel, became completely coterminous with the township.
+As of the 2020 census, its population was 99,093.
+Since the annexation of Home Place, Indiana, Carmel is now completely coterminous with the township.

 History

 Clay Township was organized in 1833.

 Micah Newby House was listed on the National Register of Historic Places in 1986.

 Geography

 According to the 2010 census, the township has a total area of 50.18 sqmi, of which 49.09 sqmi (or 97.83%) is land and 1.09 sqmi (or 2.17%) is water.
 The streams of Almond Ditch, Ams Run, Blue Woods Creek, Boone Creek, Center Creek, Clay Creek, Cool Creek, Elliot Creek, Lily Vestal Drain, Henley Creek, Highway Run, Hot Lick Creek, Kirkendall Creek, Lion Creek, Little Cool Creek, Long Branch, Mitchener Ditch, Spring Mill Run, Well Run, Will Creek, and Witt Creek run through this township.